blockpass-org/blockpass/docs/kyc-connect-dashboard/installation-script.md

 - Google Web push notification :

-  If you need Push notification, make sure you declare the following environment variables.
+  If you want to enable Push notification in the browser, make sure you declare the following environment variables.

-  (Don't forget to restart KYC Connect using ./blockpass start if it was already running)
+  (Don't forget to restart KYC Connect using `./blockpass start` if it was already running)

   - `PN_GOOGLE_API_KEY`
     Push notifications API key